ben-barthel/Airfoil_EE_2023/README.md

 For offline sensor placment results
-1. 'OMI_Search.m' runs offline mutual information sensor placment
+1. 'OMI_Master.m' runs offline mutual information sensor placment
-2. The code for the NN model can be fond at https://github.com/snagcliffs/Airfoil_EE
+2. The code for the NN model can be found at https://github.com/snagcliffs/Airfoil_EE

 For Wavelet Model: